-PHD LEVEL GA: PhD level graduate assistants can only be budgeted as a full assistantship and must receive a yearly stipend + 9% fringes.
-They cannot be budgeted hourly.
-The minimum stipend for a PhD student is \$22,000 per year, although some researchers choose to budget at a more competitive rate in order to attract talented students.
-The stipend amount should be consistent with departmental policies.
+PHD LEVEL GA: PhD level graduate assistants can only be budgeted as a full assistantship and must receive a yearly stipend with applicable fringe benefits.
+PhD students cannot be budgeted hourly.
+The minimum stipend for a PhD student is \$22,000 per year.
+ORSP recommends a stipend of at least \$25,000/ year, but PIs should budget at a rate consistent with departmental policies and competitive for their discipline.
 If you are planning to recruit an international student for a graduate assistantship, you will need to budget for a larger stipend to comply with federal regulations.
 Consult staff in the International Student Office (ext.
 2110) for details.
-In addition to the annual stipend, tuition and differential fees (see below) should be budgeted for the fall, spring, and summer semesters.
-In the fall and spring, budget for 9 credit hours.
-In the summer, budget for 6 credit hours.